Mark Edward: Artwork

 Edward's work has been displayed at local art shows in the Los Angeles area.
 Create:Fixate is a quarterly one night art exhibit featuring a signature blend of over forty emerging artists, designers, DJs and musicians.
 Edward's piece was displayed on February 15, 2014 for the "I Art You" exhibit.
 On May 18, 2013 Edward held a "Soothsayer" exhibition at the Fold Gallery where he displayed his art and performed illusions and psychic readings.
 At the La Luz De Jesus Gallery, throughout the month of March, 2013, his Death Ray and Nebulizer and Charger were on display at the "Laluzapalooza" show.
 For the Dia De Los Muertos "Sacred Memories" show on October 21 through November 18, 2012, Edward had two pieces, Memories and Final Seance, on display at the Pico House Gallery.

 Edward's art collection includes paintings, collages, and elaborate sculptures, using vintage laboratory glassware, metals and mixed media.
 His creations involve science and mysticism, and consist of mysterious mechanical devices and imaginary alchemy laboratories.
 His work was inspired by art movements such as Dada and surrealism, which were pioneered by artists like Max Ernst.
 He also designed a set of tarot cards to accompany his book, Silentium.

+Death

+Edward died on August 4, 2024, at the age of 73 from prostate cancer.